GIScience/gis-training-resource-center/content/Module_1/en_qgis_start.md

 4. __How do you open a QGIS-project?__

 :::{dropdown} Answer
-You can open a QGIS project via the File → Open Project menu (or “Open Project” button in toolbar), then browse for a .qgs or .qgz file.
+You can open a QGIS project via the `File` menu → `Open Project` (or “Open Project” button in toolbar), then browse for a `.qgs` or `.qgz` file.
 Alternatively, double-clicking the project file (if associated on your system) may also open it in QGIS.
 :::

 5. __How do you show and hide panels or toolbars?__